Shreyaaaptel/Cultured-chronicles/README.md

-Multipage website named "CulturedChronicles" that showcases the rich cultural tapestry of India in Food, Folks and Fabric.
+Single-page website named "CulturedChronicles" that showcases the rich cultural tapestry of India in Food, Folks and Fabric.
 Leveraged technologies such as HTML, CSS, and JavaScript to create an engaging platform.